 Eating well during cancer treatment

 When you're being treated for cancer, it's more important than ever to eat a healthy diet and get good nutrition, but it can also be more difficult than ever.
 Your body is working overtime to fight the cancer, while it's also doing extra work to repair healthy cells that may have been damaged as a side effect of treatments like chemotherapy and radiotherapy.
-At the same time, many cancer treatments, especially chemotherapy, come with side effects that drain your strength and deplete your appetite.
+At the same time, many cancer treatments, especially chemotherapy, come with possible side-effects that drain your strength and deplete your appetite.
 So how can you make sure you're getting all the essential nutrients, vitamins and minerals you need?

 You might assume the answer lies in vitamin supplements.
 After all, if you're having trouble keeping food down, wouldn't it be easier to get nutrients from a simple capsule?
 Not necessarily - and talk to your doctors first.
 Cancer Research UK says some doctors worry about patients taking anything that boosts the immune system while they are having cancer treatment.
 The charity says antioxidant supplements such as co enzyme Q10, selenium and vitamins A, C and E can help to prevent cell damage.
 However, it cautions that some doctors think that chemotherapy may work less well if you are taking anything that helps cells to recover, but at the moment there is not enough evidence to know for certain.